Jamazi4/bimcat/node-notes.md

 boolean switches now supported now I can do default values for nodes

+changed node values to be objects and now it supports values "inline" along slots within one node

+Now I want to control the output type of plane if user selects closed: false so that output changes from mesh to linestring

+plan to do it is following:
+add optional field to NodeInputType and define it in the nodeDefinition - it will be smth like "controlsOutput" and it will be an object like:
+{"true" : 5, "false": 6}
+then I will conditionally render (in DraggableNode) either output with index 5 or 6. separately this value will be used to change processing of nodeDef function

 two main challanges now are:

 - adding more inputs to things like linestring